To Our Chamberlain Community:

 The safety of our students, faculty and staff is our main priority, and we are taking a proactive approach to addressing all potential threats to health and safety.

-All 22 BSN campus locations are closed through at least Saturday, June 27, 2020, and we are delivering pre-licensure classes through an online learning format to keep students on track for graduation.
+We are delivering pre-licensure classes through an online learning format to keep students on track for graduation.
 As a precautionary measure, all campuses have been thoroughly cleaned and disinfected following CDC guidelines.
 This Level-1 cleaning will continue as long as necessary per CDC guidelines.
 In addition, community activities have been suspended until further notice.
 When they start back up, we will notify students and colleagues through SIREN and email communications.

 For Current Students